mptooling/pr-bot/README.md

 ## Features
 - Listen to GitHub webhooks.
-- Posts message to slack channel when PR is created.
+- Posts message to Slack channel when PR is created.
 - Updates the previous message when PR is closed or merged and adds a reaction to increasing visibility.
 - Removes slack message if PR becomes draft.
 - Customizable Slack mentions and emojis.